 COVID-19 pandemic has accelerated innovation in the healthcare technology industry.
 Research scheduled in years is now happening in months.
-Every healthcare solution provider is racing to launch their products to cash-in the market, even in beta versions.
+Every healthcare solution provider is racing to launch their products to cash in the market, even in beta versions.
 Speed is the key here.
 AI has transformed and keeps transforming the healthcare sector.

 When this requisition reaches the Laboratory, Lab performs specified tests and sends back a report to the practice or doctor.
 The following graphics summarize it.

 The following screenshot helps us understand clearly.
 This is how a sample requisition and report look like.

 Health Level 7 (HL7) standard is very helpful for storing and sharing patient health data across laboratories and Practices.
 HL7 provides a rich set of specifications and is generic in nature.

 It can store almost all kinds of information, such as patient information, provider information, practice information, test and result information, diagnosis or ICD 9/10 codes, AOE information, and more.

 HL7 also has segments to store PDF data into base64 format!
 HL7 segments like NTEs are useful to store all communication between patient, doctor, and lab.

 Let’s take a look at what HL7 looks like.